 Uru Destroyer Arm

-Having his own axe Jarnbjorn turned against him, Prince Odinson recently lost his weapon arm in the current run of Thor.
-Malekith the dark elf stole the axe and cut the warrior’s arm off, keeping it as a prize for himself.
+When his own axe Jarnbjorn turned against him, Prince Odinson lost his weapon arm altogether.
+Malekith the Dark Elf stole the axe and cut the warrior’s arm off, keeping it as a prize for himself.

 Upon returning to Asgard, the prince was presented with an arm made of Uru metal, the same stuff as his axe and his lost hammer.
 It is a dark black color, and resembles the arm of the Destroyer.
 Eventually, in the far future, it is suggested that All-Father Thor actually wears the arm of this metal guardian, in place of the Uru one.